Kong/docs.konghq.com/app/gateway/2.6.x/configure/auth/kong-manager/ldap.md

 badge: enterprise
 ---

+{{site.base_gateway}} offers the ability to bind authentication for Kong Manager *Admins* to a company's Active Directory using the [LDAP Authentication Advanced plugin](/hub/kong-inc/ldap-auth-advanced).

+Using the configuration below, it is unnecessary to manually apply the LDAP plugin; the configuration alone will enable LDAP Authentication for Kong Manager.

 ## Enable LDAP

-Kong Enterprise offers the ability to bind authentication for Kong Manager *Admins* to a company's Active Directory using the [LDAP Authentication Advanced plugin](/hub/kong-inc/ldap-auth-advanced).

-Using the configuration below, it is unnecessary to manually apply the **Plugin**; the configuration alone will enable LDAP Authentication for Kong Manager.

 Ensure Kong is configured with the following properties either in the configuration file or using environment variables: